hyperledger/identus-cloud-agent/docs/docusaurus/credentials/revocation.md

 }

 ```
-* `statusListIndex` is an index in a bit-string at which revocation status of the credential can be verified.
+* `statusListIndex` is an index in a bit string at which the credential's revocation status can be verified.

 Status list credential contains `encodedList` which is a base64 encoded bit-string that contains revocation status of the credentail.